Last-Minute Holiday Gifts That Give Back to Charity

 4. Honor someone special this holiday

-Celebrate a special person this holiday by making a gift to Save the Children in his or her name.
+Celebrate a special person this holiday by giving a gift that gives back to charity through Save the Children in his or her name.
 Show that special someone your appreciation while making a difference for children in the U.S. and around the world.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.